Configuring an AFP Share

 3 minute read

-Apple Filing Protocol (AFP) is a a network protocol that allows file sharing over a network.
+Apple Filing Protocol (AFP) is a network protocol that allows file sharing over a network.
 It’s similar to SMB and NFS.
 However, it was made to work flawlessly on Apple systems.
 In this document, you will learn how to create and connect to a general purpose AFP share.

 To get started, make sure a dataset has been created.
 This dataset serves as share data storage.
 If a dataset already exists, proceed to turning on the AFP service.